drewski3420/MMM-MyStandings/README.md

 - `Major League Baseball`

 ### Playoffs
-- `AL Playoffs` - will remove teams from standings when eliminated
+- `AL Playoffs` - will remove teams from standings when eliminated from the regular season playoff race
-- `NL Playoffs` - will remove teams from standings when eliminated
+- `NL Playoffs` - will remove teams from standings when eliminated from the regular season playoff race
-- `AL Wild Card` - will remove teams from standings when eliminated
+- `AL Wild Card` - will remove teams from standings when eliminated from the regular season wild card race
-- `NL Wild Card` - will remove teams from standings when eliminated
+- `NL Wild Card` - will remove teams from standings when eliminated from the regular season wild card race

 </details>